 While there are many useful supplements for the effective natural treatment of hypertension and high cholesterol, olive leaf extract is possibly unique in its ability to treat both conditions at once.
 Impressively, it also appears to be a safe and effective natural treatment for diabetes.

 If you want to get all of these olive leaf benefits, aim for a dose of 500 mg twice a day.
-For more ideas on how to enhance your cholesterol and blood pressure control, browse our topics, Heart Health.
+For more ideas on how to enhance your cholesterol and blood pressure control, browse our Heart Health topics.

-In addition to using olive leaf as a supplement for high blood pressure, cholesterol and blood sugar, olive leaf benefits patients with the flu or other pathogenic infections as it is a powerful immune booster.
+In addition to using olive leaf as a supplement for high blood pressure, cholesterol, and blood sugar, olive leaf benefits patients with the flu or other pathogenic infections as it is a powerful immune booster.
 Learn more about these olive leaf benefits in our post “11 Best Home Remedies for Flu: Treatments Backed by Scientific Studies.”